qwestduck/abet-catalog-generator/README.md

 - Omit PDFs
 - Do not crawl external to catalog.olemiss.edu
 - Do not crawl catalog.olemiss.edu/(\d\d\d\d) (catalogs from previous years)
+- Crawl only if there is not a local corpus archive

 Todo:
 - 303 See Other should be symlinks